 Save up to 15% on regular purchases such as coffee, sugar, detergent or cleaning products through Amazon Subscribe and Save.

-I use Amazon Subscribe and Save for things I don’t buy at our local grocery store because they are either expensive or are rarely available.
+I use Amazon Subscribe and Save for things I don’t buy at our local grocery store because they are either too expensive or are rarely available.
 Examples of things I buy through Amazon Subscribe and Save are low-carb sweeteners or some Asian products like sweet/sticky rice.

 You can load up your cart with Subscribe and Save here.

-It costs at least $50 per person per month to drink water from a bottle and more for large families.
+It costs at least $50 per person per month to drink water from a bottle and even more for large families.
 You can save a lot of money by investing in a good water filtering system at home and a reusable water bottle.

 Frugal Living Tips to Save Money When Shopping